Welding

 START DATE CAMPUS DELIVERY LENGTH

-Fall 2024 Prince George In Class 28 weeks (Sept intake)
+Fall 2025 Prince George In Class 9 months

 Entry Requirements